The New Guy: Plot

 Prison inmate Luther speaks directly to the camera in the opening, telling the story of Dizzy Gillespie Harrison, an 18-year-old nerdy high school senior in Austin, Texas.
 Dizzy is friends with Nora, Kirk, and Glen, who together started a funk rock band called "Suburban Funk" and are addicted to video games.

-Attending Rocky Creek High School, Dizzy is picked on by everyone, especially star football player Barclay.
-After Tina Osgood touches his arm, causing him to have an erection and embarrassing him as the jocks belittle him, his briefs are yanked from under his pants and placed around his head.
-The school librarian "breaks" his penis after Dizzy refuses to "hand" over the "weapon" to her.

-Dizzy is misdiagnosed with Tourette's syndrome and placed on medication by the school counselor, who advises his father to spend every possible moment with him.
-While at the mall's food court, the heavily medicated Dizzy makes a fool of himself at a church revival and gets arrested.

-In jail, Dizzy meets Luther, who turns out to be a sympathetic ex-victim who makes it his goal to teach him how to be cool.
-To wipe the slate clean, Dizzy gets himself expelled from his old high school, then undergoes a makeover with the help of the prison inmates and guards.
-Changing his name to "Gil Harris", he enrolls at East Highland High and makes an impression by being dropped off in a prison van in restraints and beating up the school bully, Conner.
+After the school librarian accidentally gives him a penile fracture, Dizzy becomes despondent.
+He acts recklessly and is temporarily sent to prison, where he meets Luther.
+He then resolves to get himself expelled from his high school so that he can attend a new one and attain a better social status there.
+After numerous attempts, he is successfully expelled from his high school, Rocky Creek.

-The action has the intended effect, and head cheerleader Danielle welcomes the newcomer to school.
+He enrolls at East Highland High and head cheerleader Danielle welcomes the newcomer to school.
 Her friend Courtney invites Dizzy to a party and through a mishap, he gives her the impression that he has blown her off.
 Using a photo given to him by the prison inmates and help from his old friends, Dizzy manages to escape the party with his reputation intact.
 Upon returning home, however, he finds his father has sold their house and quit work to supervise him, which results in them living in a trailer.